Skip to main content

 Functions and Variables

-In the Wave programming language, the key design philosophy revolves around balancing low-level performance with high-level abstractions to provide an efficient and flexible environment for software development.
-This section introduces the fundamental building blocks of a Wave program: functions and variables.
-These constructs are essential for organizing logic and managing data within your programs.
-Understanding how to define and manipulate them is crucial to harnessing the full potential of Wave.
+The core design philosophy of the Wave programming language is to balance low-level performance with high-level abstraction to provide an efficient and flexible environment for software development.
+In this section, we introduce the basic building blocks of a Wave program: functions and variables.
+These components are essential for structuring logic and managing data within your program.
+Understanding how to define and work with functions and variables will help you unlock the full potential of Wave.

 Functions